 Good news!
-There’s a free option.
+There’s a free version.
 However, you’ll have Visual Composer’s branding plastered all over your site, which doesn’t look very professional!

-If you want to upgrade to one of their three premium packages, you can choose from the following:
+If you want to upgrade to one of their three premium packages above the free version, you can choose from the following: